-On 7th November 2017 Careers England in partnership with Westminster Briefing will be hosting the fifth annual Careers Education & Guidance Summit in London.
+On 13th November 2018 Careers England in partnership with Westminster Briefing will be hosting the sixth annual Careers Education & Guidance Summit in London.
 As in previous years, this event will provide an opportunity for all involved in providing CEIAG to children and young people to take stock, hear from leading thinkers and grapple with challenges now and in the future.

 - The Rt Hon Anne Milton MP, Minister of State for Apprenticeships and Skills and Minister for Women, DfE

-- Tristram Hooley, Director of Research, The Careers & Enterprise Company
+- Claudia Harris, CEO, The Careers & Enterprise Company

-- Paul Chubb, Director, Quality in Careers Standard
+- Paul Chubb MBE, Director, Quality in Careers Standard

 - David Andrews, Careers Education and Guidance Consultant